-As of September 30, 2023, we own 12,987,900 ordinary voting shares and 9,588,908 preference shares of Sartorius AG (Sartorius), of Goettingen, Germany, a process technology supplier to the biotechnology, pharmaceutical, chemical and food and beverage industries.
-We own approximately 38% of the ordinary outstanding shares (excluding treasury shares) and 28% of the preference shares of Sartorius as of September 30, 2023.
+As of September 30, 2023 March 31, 2024, we own 12,987,900 ordinary voting shares and 9,588,908 preference shares of Sartorius AG (Sartorius), of Goettingen, Germany, a process technology supplier to the biotechnology, pharmaceutical, chemical and food and beverage industries.
+We own approximately 38% of the outstanding ordinary shares (excluding treasury shares) and 28% 27% of the preference shares of Sartorius as of September 30, 2023 March 31, 2024.
 The Sartorius family trust (Sartorius family members are beneficiaries of the trust) holds a majority interest of the outstanding ordinary shares of Sartorius.
 We do not have the ability to exercise significant influence over the operating and financial policies of Sartorius primarily because we do not have any representative or designee on Sartorius' board of directors and have tried and failed to obtain access to operating or financial information necessary to apply the equity method of accounting.

-The changes in fair market value of our investment in Sartorius for the three and nine months ended September 30, 2023 was a gain of \$42.5 million and a loss of \$1,556.1 million respectively, which is recorded in our condensed consolidated statements of income (loss).
+The changes change in fair market value of our investment in Sartorius for the three and nine months ended September 30, 2023 March 31, 2024 was a gain of \$42.5 million \$402.3 million, and a loss of \$1,556.1 million respectively, which is recorded in our condensed consolidated statements of income (loss). income.